A virtual private network (VPN) service creates a private, encrypted network between a client’s computer and the VPN service.

 Even if a VPN service isn’t actively being intrusive, it may keep logs with some details of what users do while using a service.
-Logged data may be helpful for providers trying to understand how their services are used and how good performance can be delivered.
+Logged data may be helpful for providers trying to maintain high-quality service.
 However, logs also present a liability.
 Any data that is logged could later be leaked, shared, or subpoenaed.

-There are some publicly-known instances where VPN services have shared information with law enforcement officials.
-For what it’s worth, in the cases I’m aware of, there were allegations that individuals who the VPN services shared data about committed serious crimes.
+There are some publicly-known instances where VPN services have shared logged information with law enforcement officials.6 For what it’s worth, in the cases I’m aware of, there were allegations that individuals who the VPN services shared data about committed serious crimes.

 VPNs don’t encrypt all traffic

 When using a VPN, traffic is only encrypted between a user’s computer and a VPN service’s server.
 Normal traffic will be sent between the VPN server and other entities on the internet.